 The 2016 Petit Verdot opens with blueberry, blackberry, black pepper, and nutmeg, with gamey undertones and subtle vanilla and cream.
 Flavors of dark chocolate covered cherries and creamy coffee follow, with silky tannins and great finesse.
 This inky Petit Verdot is juicy and focused, with firm but not overpowering tannins.
 Pair with dark chocolates, gourmet burgers, roasted butternut squash, or hearty stews.

-In its native region of the northern Rhone in France Viognier grows on baking hot south facing slopes above the river where it ripens perfectly.
+In its native region of the northern Rhone in France, Viognier grows on baking hot south facing slopes above the river where it ripens perfectly.
 One could imagine that it might be well suited to eastern Washington conditions.
 Here it develops melon and tropical fruit flavors overlain with a nice floral character.
-Try the Hogue Cellars Viognier with razor clams, perhaps some pan-fried cod and lemon butter, or even some rich creamy cheeses in place of dessert.

-The 2013 GSM displays a lively nose of raspberry, cherry strawberry, grapes, black pepper, and spice, with touches of vanilla and cream.
-The palate displays wild strawberry, plum, spice, pepper, and nutmeg.
-Silky weight and great finesse are the hallmarks of this GSM.
-Pair this wine with duck, grass-fed tri-tip beef roast, or barbecued pork ribs.
+The 2016 GSM displays a lively nose of black cherry, strawberry, black raspberry, black pepper, and spice, with touches of vanilla and cream.
+The wine is creamy and soft, with a palate of black cherry, plum, spice, pepper, and nutmeg flavors.
+Silky weight and great finesse are hallmarks of this GSM.
+With its well-structured tannins, this wine pairs well with duck, roast beef, or barbecued pork ribs.